Grace Flint is a policewoman, not a spy.

 At least, she is not a spy initially.
 As the series begins, her specialty, and what made her so successful in the department handling Major Crimes, was her ability to go undercover and truly become whatever her role was.
 She could blend in with the best, pushing her true feelings so deep that even she had a hard time finding the truth.

 Then a case went horribly bad through no fault of hers and her supervising partner was killed and she felt her face be pummeled relentlessly, leaving her horribly disfigured.
 Months of painful reconstructive surgery were necessary to restore her to her original beauty and the skillful surgeons did just that.
-But restoring her confidence would take longer.
+But restoring her confidence would take considerably longer.

 But just as it seems that maybe the Fates are taking a bit of pity on her and letting up some, her career becomes even more demanding.